burtvadr/Portable-Flatpak/README.md

 burtjo@Linux:~/.local/share/flatpak/overrides$
 ```

-   * ./runner --export-overrides # get the overrides from inside of your run script to your `~/.local/share/flatpak/overrides/[AppID]`
+   * ./runner --export-overrides # get the overrides from inside of your runner to your `~/.local/share/flatpak/overrides/[AppID]`
-   * ./runner --import-overrides # saves the overrides at `~/.local/share/flatpak/overrides/[AppID]` on a section inside the shell script, the a "cache" the caches lives inside shell script, so no extra files or directories
+   * ./runner --import-overrides # saves the overrides at `~/.local/share/flatpak/overrides/[AppID]` on a section inside the runner, the a "cache" the caches lives inside runner, so no extra files or directories
-   * those 2 only work after AppID= was marked with the app by the user or automatically by the script,
+   * those 2 only work after AppID= was marked with the app by the user or automatically by the runner,
    * by default, always automatically import overrides if the `~/.local/share/flatpak/overrides/[AppID]` dont yet exist or is empty.
    * check if the application is already installed,